Skip to content

 FACT CHECKED BY Chris Shott

 Lasagna is a staple in both Italian and Italian-American cooking, and for good reason: the saucy, cheesy, pasta-based casserole is immensely satisfying when done right and is often big enough to feed a crowd.
 Lasagna can also change drastically based on where you're from.
 For instance, an American lasagna will typically replace the traditional béchamel with ricotta cheese.
-Wherever you get your fix, lasagna usually follows three simple steps: noodle, filling, dairy, repeat.
+Wherever you get your fix, lasagna usually follows three simple steps: noodle, filling, dairy, and repeat.

 But, unless you have an Italian grandma—or you are an Italian grandma—a great lasagna can be hard to come by outside of a restaurant setting.
 That's why the freezer aisle once again comes to the rescue.
 With the magic of the freezer, you can have a delicious lasagna on your table in under an hour.
 Alternatively, you can also end up with something that resembles pig slop, which is why I've braved the grocery stores of America in search of the best frozen lasagna available.